 The EU Global Strategy seeks to turn vision into common action.
 In October 2016 EU Foreign ministers decided on the most important strategic priorities for implementing the EU Global Strategy (Council Conclusions in October 2016).
 These are Security and Defence, Building Resilience and taking an Integrated Approach to conflicts and crises, addressing the Internal/External Nexus, updating existing strategies and preparing news ones, and enhancing Public Diplomacy.

 To implement the EU Global Strategy, decisive steps are being taken on Security and Defence.
-In November 2016, EU Foreign and Defence ministers decided on a new level of ambition and key steps to upgrade cooperation on Security and Defence in line with the Global Strategy (Council conclusions).
+In November 2016, EU Foreign and Defence ministers decided on a new level of ambition and key steps to upgrade cooperation to ensure the Security of our Union in line with the Global Strategy (Council conclusions).
 These Conclusions were based on HRVP Federica Mogherini's Implementation Plan on Security and Defence.
 This aims to improve the protection of the EU and its citizens, help governments jointly build military capacity, and develop better response to crises.
 Further actions to step up EU Security include the European Defence Action Plan, which proposes financial help for Member States for more efficient joint procurement and capability development, and steps to put into effect the EU-NATO Joint Declaration.

 Building resilience at home and abroad means creating a more responsive union.
-The EU will focus on enhancing both state and societal resilience, which includes supporting governance-building, accountability, and enhancing links with civil society.
-In particular, resilience-building will target the EU's surrounding regions in the East and the South, spanning from Central Asia to Central Africa.
-Furthermore, taking an integrated approach to conflicts and crises will strengthen the EU's ability to address the multiple dimensions and stages of the conflict cycle.
+The EU will strengthen the resilience of states and societies by supporting good governance, accountable institutions, and working closely with civil society.
+Our support will target in particular the EU's surrounding regions in the East and the South, spanning from Central Asia to Central Africa.
+The EU also supports an integrated approach to conflicts and crises, which means being fully engaged in all stages of a conflict, from early action and prevention, wherever possible to staying on the ground long enough for peace to take root.

 Strengthening the internal/external nexus requires promoting a more joined up union.
-Issues such as Counter-Terrorism, Counter-Violent Extremism, Migration, Sustainable development, and Cyber security can only be addressed with a joined up approach without drawing a distinction between 'internal' and 'external' issues, which looks increasingly artificial.
-Many issues are both internal and external, and can be better addressed by optimising synergies and ensuring coherence between EU policies and institutions.
+Issues such as Counter-Terrorism, Counter-Violent Extremism, Migration, Sustainable development, and Cyber security can only be addressed by joined-up EU policies and institutions.

-In a more connected world, it is important to project a coherent image of the EU and its core values.
-This can be done by engaging more effectively with state and non-state partners, as well as consolidating EU public diplomacy efforts such as study exchange networks and youth initiatives.
-Promoting EU programmes such as Horizon 2020, a multi-billion EU Research and Innovation programme that focuses on excellent science, industrial leadership and tackling societal challenges, is also an important part of EU public diplomacy.
+In a more connected world, it is important to project a clear vision of what the EU stands for and seeks to achieve in the world.
+We are working closely with state and non-state partners, as well as boosting EU study exchanges, our alumni networks and youth initiatives.
+Promoting EU programmes such as Erasmus+, our flagship study programme and Horizon 2020, a multi-billion EU Research and Innovation programme, is also an important part of EU public diplomacy.

 The sustainable development goals will be a cross-cutting dimension of all this work.
-Human rights, peace and security, and gender equality and women's empowerment will continue to be mainstreamed into all policy areas.
-Moreover, to ensure that a wide range of views are included, the EU Global Strategy and its implementation will continue to build on input from numerous outreach events and analysis of the research community.
+Human rights, peace and security, and gender equality and women's empowerment are an integral part of all our policies.
+To ensure that a wide range of views are included, the EU Global Strategy and its implementation will continue to build on input from numerous outreach events and analysis of the research community.